jonluca/Interesting-Snippets/README.md

 Now, if someone asks me whether I believe some stereotypical claim (or asserts with unjustified confidence that to do so must be wrong), what the hell am I supposed to say?
 Yes I do expect it to be true, on average.
 No, I wouldn’t consider someone at fault for not conforming to that expectation, nor would I even slightly resist changing it facing contrary evidence.

 I know of no way to say this that’s short and simple enough to be quickly understood and resistant to hostile interpretation.

+## On Attention

+From [The Attention Merchants](https://www.amazon.com/Attention-Merchants-Scramble-Inside-Heads/dp/0385352018) by Tim Wu

+The Nazi regime's extreme, coercive demands on attention oblige us to consider the relationship between control over one's attention and human freedom.
+Take the most elementary type of freedom, the freedom to choose between choices A and B, say chocolate or vanilla.

+The most direct and obvious way authoritarians abridge freedom is to limit or discourage or ban outright certain options — NO CHOCOLATE, for instance.
+The State might ban alcohol, for example, as the United States once did and a number of Muslim nations still do; likewise it might outlaw certain political parties or bar certain individuals from seeking office.
+But such methods are blunt and intrusive, as well as imperfect, which is true of any restriction requiring enforcement.
+It is therefore more effective for the State to intervene before options are seen to exist.
+This creates less friction with the State but requires a larger effort: total attention control.

+Freedom might be said to describe not only the size of our "option set" but also our awareness of what options there are.
+That awareness has two degrees.
+One is conceptual: if you don't know about a thing, like chocolate ice cream, you can hardly ask for it, much less feel oppressed by the want of it.
+The second degree of awareness comes after we know about things conceptually and can begin to contemplate them as real choices.
+I may be aware that man has gone into space but the idea that I might choose to go there myself, while conceivable is only a notion until I find out that Virgin Galactic has started scheduling flights.